hamish-milne/PolyLang/README.md

 # Variables can be sealed as they are assigned:
 var bar;
 seal bar = 5;

+# And even as they are declared
+sealed baz = 5;
+#sealed baz;   # This isn't valid; sealed variables must have an initializer

 # Sealing can be overridden by using setvar
 setvar(ref bar, 6);